-Secondly, you don’t need to read tips for popular online casino games to know that gambling used to be a totally male-dominated activity.
-The women’s role, as perceived by the casino patriarchy, was just to make the casino “look pretty.”
+Secondly, you don’t need to read tips for popular online casino games to know that gambling used to be an activity entirely dominated by men.
+Women’s role, as perceived by the casino patriarchy, was just to make the casino “look pretty.”
 Sure, they could enjoy a pull on the slots lever if they got bored — but the serious casino table games (like blackjack and poker) were considered men’s territory.
 This stereotype was based on prejudice — women had to prove they were equal to men to be taken seriously.
-As always of course, the women were more than up to the challenge and have been for decades when you look at women in gambling throughout history.
+As always, of course, women were more than up to the challenge and have been for decades when you look at women in gambling throughout history.

-It’s thanks to the past (and ongoing) achievements of female gamblers that we can be more excited than ever to consider what the future holds for women in poker.
-In this blog, we’ll look at five inspirational women, all worthy of the title “best gambler in the world,” who’ve mastered and made millions from the toughest game of all – live poker.
+It’s thanks to the past (and ongoing) achievements of women gamblers that you can be more excited than ever to consider what the future holds for women in poker.
+Take a look at five inspirational women, all worthy of the title “best gambler in the world,” who’ve mastered and made millions from gambling.

-The best female poker player in the world today is Vanessa Selbst.
+The best poker player amongst women in the world today is Vanessa Selbst.
 Her impressive career includes three World Series of Poker (WSOP) bracelets and top finishes in multiple high-end tournaments.
-She’s also made the most money of any professional female poker player, with live tournament earnings of almost $12 million to date.
+She’s also made the most money of any woman playing professional poker, with live tournament earnings of almost $12 million to date.

 From then on, Selbst’s successes snowballed.
 In 2010, she won more than $2.5 million in eight months.
 She won two more WSOP bracelets in 2012 and 2014.
 Wins at the 2013 PokerStars Caribbean Adventure High Roller tournament and the 2015 Super High Roller Celebrity Shootout were good for $1.4 million and $1 million, respectively.
 She was also part of Team PokerStars from 2010 to 2017.

 Throughout her poker career, Selbst’s focus on the importance of her education never wavered.
 Even when she was winning big at poker tournaments, she kept up her studies and earned a law degree from Yale in 2012.
 When she quit poker in 2017, she joined a hedge fund, where her poker skills came in handy.
-After all, both professions demand the ability to keep a cool head, assess risks and deal with ups and downs!
+After all, both professions demand the ability to keep a cool head, assess risks and deal with ups and downs.
 This holds true whether you’re playing poker in a tournament or at a live casino online.
 She was inducted into the Women in Poker Hall of Fame in December 2022.

-Something in poker must have clicked instantly for Liebert because she placed second at her very first poker tournament — an Omaha hi-lo event in Las Vegas.
+Something in poker must have clicked instantly for Liebert because she placed second at her very first poker tournament — an Omaha Hi-Lo event in Las Vegas.
 After that, she never looked back.
-In 2002, Liebert made history as the first female poker player to win $1 million at the PartyPoker Million event.
+In 2002, Liebert made history as the first woman to win $1 million at the PartyPoker Million event.
 She’s been at the World Poker Tour (WPT) final table five times.
 At WSOP in 2004, she took home a gold bracelet in a $1,500 limit Texas Hold’em shootout event.
 She placed third in the 2005 Borgata Poker Open and came second to Steve Brecher in the 2009 Shooting Stars tournament after the longest final table in WPT history.
 She was announced as one of the top 10 nominees for the 2023 Poker Hall of Fame.
-As of July 2023, Liebert’s prize money winnings total more than $5 million.
+As of July 2023, Liebert’s prize money winnings total almost $7 million.

-Kristen Foxen (formerly Bicknell): The third-richest female poker player in 2022
+Kristen Foxen (née Bicknell): The Third-Richest Woman Playing Professional Poker in 2022

 Kristen Foxen (née Bicknell) rose through the ranks of women’s poker with some incredible games in 2018 and 2019, with one stand-out win in 2020.
 Her winnings came to over $2.5 million during this period and catapulted her into poker superstardom.

-Annette Obrestad is the youngest ever player, male or female, to win a WSOP bracelet.
+Annette Obrestad is the youngest ever player — across all genders — to win a WSOP bracelet.
 Born in 1988 in Sandnes, Norway, she started playing online poker at the age of 15 under the nickname “Annette_15.”
 Because she was too young to deposit money to play in online poker tournaments, she played freeroll tournaments instead (tourneys with no entry fees.)
 She won big here, raking in more than $500,000 on PokerStars, $200,000 on UltimateBet and $136,000 on Full Tilt Poker by 2007.

-As of 2022, Obrestad’s total live tournament winnings exceeded $4.5 million.
-But that’s not all – she also has a career as a YouTuber, sharing make-up tips from her home in Vegas.
-Her channel has more than 46,000 subscribers.
-Talk about an all-rounder!
+As of her unofficial retirement in 2018, Obrestad’s live tournament winnings total almost $4 million.
+She now has a career as a YouTuber, sharing make-up tips from her home in Vegas.
+Her channel has almost 48,000 subscribers.
+Talk about an all-rounder.